Recently, a new trend among plant folks has been running wild in comparing the Water Hemlock and the Cow Parsnip due to their similarity.

 ---|---|---|

-Leaf Color | Light green with matt finish | Dark green with slightly glossy shine |
+Leaf Color | Dark green with matte finish | Light green with glossy shine |

-Plant Size | 4-10 feet | 3-6 feet |
+Plant Height | 4-10 feet | 3-6 feet |

 Blooming Time | April to June | May to September |

-Flower Number | 15-30 rays in the umbel structured flowers | 10 or more rays in the umbell structured flowers |
+Flower Number | 15-30 rays in the umbel flowers | 10 or more rays in the umbel flowers |

 Flower Cluster Spread | 12 inches across in diameter | 6 inches across in diameter |

-Smell | Pleasant smell (a mix of Parsley and Aniseed) | No smell at all |
+Fragrance | A mix of Parsley and Aniseed | No smell at all |

-Toxicity | The sap can cause irritation and rashes to the skin as a mildly toxic plant. | All parts of the plant is highly toxic that can be lethal to pets, livestock and humans. |
+Toxicity | Low to mild toxicity The sap can cause irritation and rashes to the skin. | High toxicity All parts of the plant is highly toxic to pets, livestock and humans. |

 From Editorial Team